ZKB Pionierpreis Technopark

 The prize will be awarded to a project that introduces a new technology (product, process or concept) with innovative aspects at the frontier between science and industry.
 Emphasis is put on applicants who combine several ideas to form an innovative and competitive project.
 User-friendliness and marketability are additional factors considered by the jury.

-Applications for the Pionierpreis 2025 will be accepted starting from mid-May 2024.
+Applications for the Pionierpreis 2026 will be accepted starting from end of May 2025.

 Jury